Batyoaron/thm-writeups/smol/writeup.md

 ```
 <br>

-It found a plugin, and after a google search this version of this plugin is vulnerable to LFI<br>
+It found a plugin, and after a google search this version of this plugin is vulnerable to LFI and SSRF<br>
 <a href = "https://wpscan.com/vulnerability/ad01dad9-12ff-404f-8718-9ebbd67bf611/"> https://wpscan.com/vulnerability/ad01dad9-12ff-404f-8718-9ebbd67bf611/ </a><br>
 Now i can read wp-config.php like this:
 ```